GabeScott/standard-works-vault/General Conference/1971 October - Decisions.md

 # Decisions

-*By Eldred G. Smith - Patriarch to the Church*
+By Elder Eldred G. Smith - *Patriarch to the Church*

 *Given in the October session of the 1971 General Conference*